sim1-99/ProtACon/README.md

 To install it, clone the repository in some folder.
 In this folder, launch:

-`pip --editable ProtACon`
+`pip install --editable ProtACon`

-Once you installed it, you can run different scripts by typing in the command line `ProtACon` followed by one of the following commands:
+Once you installed it, you can run the application from any path.
+You can launch different scripts by typing in the command line `ProtACon` followed by one of the following commands:

 - `on_set` Compute the attention alignment with the contact between the residues of each peptide chain contained in a specified set.
 The attention alignment and the pairwise attention similarity of each peptide chain are finally averaged together.
 - `on_chain` Do the same as `on_set`, but on a single protein, to specify using its unique identification code.